syahmiabbas/vulnerable-rest/titan-ci-tool/README.md

 ## Output
 - The scan results are saved in the specified format (`security_report.md`, `security_report.pdf`, or `security_report.xml`).
 - **Enhanced Formatting**: All formats include risk assessment, detailed findings, and actionable recommendations
+- **Auto-Sanitization**: Markdown reports are automatically cleaned for proper code block formatting and line breaks
 - **Markdown**: Clean formatting with emoji icons, tables, and sections
 - **PDF**: Professional layout with table of contents, executive summary, and styling (requires pandoc)
 - **XML**: Structured format for tool integration and automated processing